James Neale: Career

-In a warrant dated July 25, 1641 in London from Lord Baltimore, Neale was granted another 2000 acres (8 km²) on October 31, 1642 for a manor which would be called Wollaston.
+In a warrant dated July 25, 1641 in London from Lord Baltimore, Neale was granted another 2000 acres (8 km2) on October 31, 1642 for a manor which would be called Wollaston.
 The manor would prove to be the principal seat of the Neale family for several generations and was situated in what would later be called Charles County, Maryland.

-Neale was a member of the Maryland Council 1643 and again in 1644.
+Neale was a member of the Maryland Council in 1643 and again in 1644.
+In 1644, Neale aided Thomas Cornwallis in arresting accused pirate Richard Ingle for anti-royal behaviors.
+However, both Neale and Cornwallis set Captain Ingle free and were only fined and suspended.

 By 1647 he had returned to England leaving his father-in-law, Benjamin Gill, as his attorney and representative in Maryland.
 During his absence from Maryland he resided in Spain and Portugal, where he engaged in commerce, and was also employed in various affairs by the King and the Duke of York.